 To add insult to injury, when called out about it, officials with the Office of State Parks called the sign, found at Rosedown Plantation, a mistake.

-According to the Advocate, Deputy Assistant Secretary of State Parks Brandon Burris claimed that he did not know how long the sign had been up, although the “mistake” has since been removed.
+, Deputy Assistant Secretary of State Parks Brandon Burris claimed that he did not know how long the sign had been up, although the “mistake” has since been removed.

 Some people, who know better, aren’t buying the excuses.